Fork-N-Forge/.github/profile/README.md

 # Community Support

- Raise an issue to join the **Hack Haven** GitHub Community.
+ Raise an issue to join the **Fork-N-Forge** GitHub Community.

-## Steps to join The Hack Haven Github Organization:
+## Steps to join The Fork-N-Forge Github Organization:

  1. Go to the issues tab [here](https://github.com/Fork-N-Forge/support/issues).
 >
  2. In the Issues Tab and create a new issue.
 >
- 3. Select the "Invitation to Hack Haven - Github Organization" and fill in your details.
+ 3. Select the "Invitation to Fork-N-Forge - Github Organization" and fill in your details.
 >
  4. That's it you'll recieve an e-mail invitation to join our org.
 Make sure you accept it, then only you will become a member of our Github Organization.